limaximy/post_search_engine/README.md

 ## Creating a token

-Getting a token is described in the VK API documentation
+Getting a token is described in the VK API documentation (i created the app here https://id.vk.com/about/business/go/ and used the Service Access Key)

 Encrypting the token to work in the program:
 ```